 As a visiting scholar at San Francisco State University’s The Poetry Center, Arisa developed a digital special collections on Black Women Poets in The Poetry Center Archives.
 She has received residencies, fellowships, or scholarships from The Ground Floor at Berkeley Rep, Juniper Summer Writing Institute, Headlands Center for the Arts, Port Townsend Writers’ Conference, Squaw Valley Community of Writers, Hedgebrook, Atlantic Center for the Arts, Prague Summer Program, Fine Arts Work Center, and Bread Loaf Writers’ Conference.
-As the creator of the Beautiful Things Project, Arisa curates poetic collaborations that center queer BIPOC narratives.
-She is a Cave Canem fellow and serves on the board of directors for Foglifter and Nomadic Press.
+As the creator of the Beautiful Things Project, Arisa curates poetic collaborations that are rooted in Black queer women’s ways of knowing.

 Visit her website here.